Thomas-Mildner/helm-odoo/README.md

 See the [values.yaml](values.yaml) file for more information.

-### Use external Secret for Odoo configuration
+### Use an existing Secret for Odoo configuration

-You can use an external secret for the Odoo configuration.
+You can use an existing secret for the Odoo configuration.

 In the `values.yaml` file, set the `existingSecret.enabled` parameter to `true`.
 Then, you need to have a Secret in your namespace with the following name: `your-release-name`-odoo-odoo-conf